Busan–Masan Uprising

 The Busan–Masan Uprising or abbreviated, the Bu-Ma Uprising, was a series of demonstrations and popular uprising against President Park Chung Hee's dictatorial Yushin regime in South Korea.
 It took place between 16 and 20 October 1979 in Busan and Masan (now a district of Changwon, South Korea).
-Students from Pusan National University began demonstrations calling for an end to Park's dictatorship, following the regimes controversial decision to expel New Democratic Party chairman Kim Young-sam from the national assembly.
+Students from Pusan National University began demonstrations calling for an end to Park's dictatorship, following the regime's controversial decision to expel New Democratic Party chairman Kim Young-sam from the national assembly.

 On 17 October the protests grew to include citizens and spread to Masan on 18 and 19 October.
 It is also called the Busan–Masan Democratic Uprising or Busan–Masan Democratization Movement.

 Park declared martial law on 18 October and referred 66 people to military court.
 On 20 October, Park invoked the Garrison Act.
-The army was mobilized, and 59 civilians were brought to military court.
+The army was mobilized, and 59 civilians were summoned to military court.
 Six days later, Park was assassinated by his own intelligence chief Kim Jae-gyu, leading to the Seoul Spring and seizure of power by general Chun Doo-hwan the following year.

 Background

 The 1978 National Assembly election was held in December and was influenced by the government.
 Nevertheless, the ruling Republican Party was defeated by the New Democratic Party.

-In August 1979, female workers of the YH Trading Company (YH무역주식회사) performed a sit in at the headquarters of the New Democratic Party.
-Because of the lockout, the ruling Republican Party expelled Kim Young-sam from the National Assembly, leading to the resignation of all opposition party members from the National Assembly.
+In August 1979, female workers of the YH Trading Company (YH무역주식회사) performed a sit-in at the headquarters of the New Democratic Party.
+Leader of the New Democratic Party Kim Young-sam conducted an interview with the New York Times stating that the U.S. government stop financial aid towards Park's Administration and thus end support for a 'minority dictatorial regime'.
+In response to this interview, the ruling Republican Party expelled Kim Young-sam from the National Assembly, leading to the resignation of all opposition party members from the National Assembly.

 Progress

-The protests history is as follows:
+The protest's history is as follows: